jamesrharwood/thesis/data/iv_changes.md

 ---

 id: apparent-priority
-title: Make RGs appear as a priority
+title: Make reporting guidelines appear as a priority
 barrier_ids: [believed-benefits, care-about-benefits]
 intervention_fn_ids: [persuasion]
 stakeholder_ids: [publishers, funders, ethics, institutions, preprints, conferences, registries]
 stage: ongoing
+idea_count: 3
 ---

-Journals, funders and ethics committees can make RGs appear as a priority:
+Journals, funders and ethics committees could make reporting guidelines appear as a priority:

 * Make them prominent in author instructions.
-* Placing checklists earlier in compiled PDFs.
+* Placing checklists earlier in the PDFs that are automatically created by journal submission systems.
-* Publicize when RGs are used by reviewers.
+* Publicize when reporting guidelines are used by reviewers.

 ---

 id: promote
-title: Promote RGs
+title: Promote reporting guidelines
 barrier_ids: [what-are-rgs, what-rgs-exist]
 intervention_fn_ids: [education]
 relation_ids: [endorse-enforce, reporting-champions]
 stakeholder_ids: [institutions, publishers, developers, equator, ethics, funders, societies, registries, conferences, preprints]
 stage: ongoing
+idea_count: 4
 ---

-* Promote RGs on and offline.
+* Promote reporting guidelines on and offline.
   * Online may include websites, email campaigns, social media, and blogs.
   * Offline may include appearing at conferences, seminars, and workshops.
-* Institutions could promote RGs in their curricula, learning materials, or through [reporting champions](#sec-reporting-champions).
-Guideline developers or EQUATOR could push for RGs to be included in text books.
+* Institutions could promote reporting guidelines in their curricula, learning materials, or through [reporting champions](#sec-reporting-champions).
+Reporting guideline developers or EQUATOR could push for reporting guidelines to be included in text books.
-* Promotion can begin before a guideline has been published so that researchers know about guidelines being developed.
+* Promotion can begin before a reporting guideline has been published so that researchers know about guidelines being developed.

 NB.
-Promotion is different to endorsement; a journal could run an email campaign to promote RGs without having an endorsement policy.
+Promotion is different to endorsement; a journal could run an email campaign to promote reporting guidelines without having an endorsement policy.

 ---